International Honors Program

 The International Honors Program at PLU is for students who demonstrate an exemplary record of academic and service achievement, as well as an interest in pursuing their university studies in an international context.

 International Honors, or IHON, is an academically rigorous program rooted in PLU's emphasis on liberal arts education, and allows students to fulfill General Education Requirements through challenging, creative, and interdisciplinary coursework.
+IHON can be combined with any academic major at PLU.
 IHON courses explore contemporary issues and their historical foundations through an interdisciplinary, multi-national approach.

 International Honors further challenges students to consider the ways in which their unique interests and intellectual gifts can be of service to those around them.
 Thus the program embodies PLU's educational mission of thoughtful inquiry, service to others, leadership in public life, and care for the earth’s diverse communities and natural resources.